Privacy and Credit Reporting Policy

 - employment information.

-Some of the personal information we collect from you is collected to meet our obligations under the National Consumer Credit Protection Act 2009 (Cth) and the Anti Money Laundering and Counter Terrorism Financing Act 2006 (Cth).
+Some of the personal information we collect from you is collected pursuant to applicable laws such as the National Consumer Credit Protection Act 2009 (Cth) and the Anti Money Laundering and Counter Terrorism Financing Act 2006 (Cth).

 In order to satisfy our legal obligations, we may need to retain your information after a transaction or a relationship has ended.
 However, we will not retain your identifiable personal information longer than is reasonably necessary and permitted under Australian law.